 The really neat thing about Spam Sieve is that it learns to make decisions based on MY actual mail flow and at the moment it’s running at 97.4% accuracy in identifying spam.
 ISP filters can only do so much because they are making blanket decisions about spam messages according to some fairly general rules that suit all users, but Spam Sieve is able to make constantly updated decisions about spam that is actually arriving in my mailbox, giving a far more nuanced view of what a spam message looks like.

 On the few occasions when it makes a wrong decision, a simple keystroke lets me teach Spam Sieve which messages were actually spam and the software learns from its mistake, relegating the messages to the spam folder where they belong.
 Just to make sure the creature is dead, I also set up a mail rule in Entourage that automatically empties the Junk Mail folder every 5 minutes.
 Begone foul spam!

 It’s a $30 purchase but the best $30 I’ve ever spent.
 I deal with a lot of mail, and I haven’t seen a single spam message in weeks.
 The bottom line is that email has actually become pleasant to use again.

 I’ll also say a nice word for Microsoft Entourage for the Mac which , apart from being a little slow under Rosetta, is probably the best mail client I’ve ever used.
 I can hardly wait for the Universal version!

 There are probably similar solutions for Windows users.
 Maybe someone could leave a comment if you know of anything, or if you have any good spam coping strategies that you would like to share.

-The Killing Spam by Chris Betcher, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Killing Spam by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.